Do you know the difference between white hat vs. black hat SEO? If you don’t, all your hard work doing search engine optimization could backfire.

 If you run a blog, you’ve probably seen comment spam.
 These are automated comments that often include keywords and spammy links.
 Needless to say, getting inbound links from spammy comments won’t fool Google, and won’t help search ranking, so it’s a mystery why people are still doing this.

 Spammy comments on forums and free hosting sites are also a no-no, says Google.
-The bottom line: anyone commenting to earn backlinks should make sure their comments are valuable.
+The bottom line: anyone commenting to get more backlinks should make sure their comments are valuable.

 On your own site, you don’t want to link to spammy sites, as this will hurt your own search ranking.
 Make sure your comments have the nofollow tag which tells Google you’re not passing search ranking to the target sites.
 That’ll stop the spammers from benefiting.